videomorph-dev/videomorph/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/5f6cd3f7c20bccee2065/maintainability)](https://codeclimate.com/github/videomorph-dev/videomorph/maintainability)
 [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat-square)](https://github.com/videomorph-dev/videomorph/pulls)

 VideoMorph is a GUI wrapper for [ffmpeg](http://ffmpeg.org), based on general ideas from [python-video-converter](https://github.com/senko/python-video-converter) and presets idea from [QWinFF](http://qwinff.github.io).

-## Screenshot
+## GUI Screenshot

 ![Screenshot](screenshot.png)

-## Goal
+## App Goal

-Unlike other video converters, VideoMorph focuses on a single goal: make video conversion simple, with an easy to use GUI and allowing the user to convert to the currently most popular video formats.
+Unlike other video converters, VideoMorph focuses on a single goal: make video conversion simple, fast and easy, by providing an user-friendly GUI and by allowing you to convert to the currently most popular video formats.

-VideoMorph GUI is simple and clean, focused on usability, removing annoying options rarely used.
+VideoMorph's GUI aspire to be simple and clean, focused on usability, and free of annoying options rarely used.

-VideoMorph is a video converter, just that.
+VideoMorph is a Video Converter, just that.
 If you want a video editor, VideoMorph isn't for you.

 ## Requirements